• Courses

 Different Elements - Different IDs

-Text of the button has a ID AddToCartText while the background (box) of the button has an ID AddToCart.
+The text of the button has an ID AddToCartText, while the background (box) of the button has an ID AddToCart.

-You could create multiple triggers for every element, assign it to a single tag but that’s not the way you should do.
-Your container must be as optimal as possible that’s why we should cope with that by creating a single click trigger and using CSS Selectors (if possible).
+You could create multiple triggers for every element and assign it to a single tag, but that’s not the way you should do.
+Your container must be as optimal as possible, that’s why we should cope with that by creating a single click trigger and using CSS Selectors (if possible).

 Let’s see how this works in action.
 We’ll apply CSS selectors to track Add To Cart button clicks.
-Take a look at the code of that button (in the screenshot below).
+Look at that button’s code (in the screenshot below).

 Two elements in one button